wp-plugins/woocommerce-multiple-free-gift/readme.txt

 You can add as many gifts as you want.
 There is no limit to this.

 = 2.
 How many gifts are allowed to select? =
-You can define how many gifts you want to allow users to select in admin settings page.
+You can define how many gifts you want to allow users to select from admin settings page.
 Users are allowed to select 1 gift by default.

 = 3.
 Can I provide gifts based on total quantity or price? = Yes but only in premium version.
 PRO version allows you to write your own rules.
 Rules can be very simple to highly complex.